ohdy518/CursedDateSystem/README.md

 # Cursed Date System
 # Introduction
-This Cursed Data System(CDS) provides a new type to calculate dates.
+This Cursed Data System provides a new type to calculate dates.

 Instead of writing dates like `October 3rd, 2023`, you can use `3 days after Int'l Day of Older Persons`